imagen2/imagen_processing/README.rst

-Code to go from the csv files to onsets
+Code to go from the CSV files to onsets
 =======================================

-See README in subfolders.
+See README.txt in subfolders

 TODO: check that the conditions and onsets are reasonable